BluEye-Robotics/onboard_sdk_examples/README.md

 make -j $(nproc)
 ```

-Afterwards, you programs are in the build folder
+Afterwards, the programs are in the build folder